 There are enough battlefields in the continental United States to keep you busy visiting for years.
 My father’s war of choice was the Civil War.
 I think we visited Gettysburg when I was about 10 and I still have vivid memories.
-It was surreal to look out on that serene rolling landscape and imagine the smoke and blood and agony of that battle.
+It was surreal to look out on that serene rolling landscape and imagine the smoke, blood and agony of that battle.
 Decades later I visited Vicksburg, Mississippi.
 It was a grey drippy day but the beauty of the region could not be hidden.
-We were on motorcycles and wound our way from the Visitor Center around the grounds.
 So much carnage, for so many weeks, over such a small group of hills.
 Brings home the perpetual futility of war.

-There are of course battlefield destinations all over the world.
+There are battlefield destinations all over the world.
 A few for consideration:

 - Beaches of Normandy This article in the Smithsonian brings home